sjaehn/BOops/README.md

 #### Filter

 Set lower limit (high pass) and higher limit (low pass) of the  filter range.
 The roll off parameter is responsible for the sharpness of the cut off.

 #### Flanger

 Set the flanger modulation frequency by the modulation parameter and the flanger delay times by the delay (predelay) and the amount (delay amplitude) parameter.
 Use mix for the flanger depth.
 You can add a stereo phase shift and / or a feedback.

 #### Phaser

 Set the phaser modulation frequency by the modulation parameter and the phaser filter range by the low freq. and the high freq. parameter.
 As the phaser passes the signal through a number of all-pass filters, you can set the number of filters by the steps parameter.
 Use mix for the phaser depth.
 You can add a stereo phase shift and / or a feedback.

 #### Ring modulator

 Set the modulator frequency and select the waveform from the menu.
 The amount of modulation is set using the ratio parameter (0 = full input signal, 1 = full modulator signal).

 #### Wah

-Draw a shape and set the depth to control a bandpass filter to produce a wah effect.
+Draw a shape and set the depth and the reach (in number of steps) to control a bandpass filter to produce a wah effect.
 Set the filter with center frequency, bandwidth, and roll off.

 #### Oops